tytydraco/yessleep/out/I_was_Never_Born.md

 I'm a c-section baby.
 I'm also completely paralyzed.
 A drunk driver hit me while I was crossing the road.
 (Don't drink and drive, people.)
 I live in the hospital now, only able to move my eyes, and my mother is my connection to the world.

 I'd never felt that connection when I was healthy.
 My own senses dominated.
 But now my days are stale.
 I can't eat.
+I can't move.
 I can't feel.
 At night, the only sounds come from the machinery around me.

 It was at night when I first noticed.